nurimangul/full-sample/README.md

 # full-sample
+This repository provides the long data table (Appendix) for the article:
-Appendix fullsample in the article titled:A Statistical Analysis of Fluence and Energy Distributions of Non-repeating Fast Radio Bursts Detected by CHIME
+“A Statistical Analysis of Fluence and Energy Distributions of Non-repeating Fast Radio Bursts Detected by CHIME.”